 The level of street crime in Khartoum and other major Sudanese cities, with the exception of Darfur, is low but increasing.
-Many international residents of Sudan avoid the Al Sunat Forest area as there have been reported incidents there, including of foreign nationals being threatened and mugged during daylight hours in March 2019.
 Incidents of mobile phone and bag-snatching (including drive-by bag snatching by thieves on motorbikes), aggressive begging (including attempts to open the doors of stationary vehicles), petty theft and burglaries do occur.
 Remain alert and take sensible precautions to protect yourself and your belongings.
 Take care not to leave valuable items on display in your car while travelling and keep doors locked and windows closed at all times.
 If you’re stopped, you should avoid confrontation.

-The FCO advises against all but essential travel to much of Sudan, and against all travel to the Darfur states, the Abyei Region, South Kordofan and Blue Nile states, the southern area of West Kordofan state (that was previously part of South Kordofan), within 50km of the border with South Sudan in White Nile and Sennar states, and within 200km of the border with Libya.
+The FCDO advise against all travel to the Darfur states, the Abyei Region, South Kordofan and Blue Nile states, the southern area of West Kordofan state (that was previously part of South Kordofan), within 50km of the border with South Sudan in White Nile and Sennar states, and within 200km of the border with Libya.

 Permits are no longer officially required to travel outside of Khartoum for the purpose of tourism.
 Travel outside of Khartoum for any other purpose must be checked with the Aliens Department at the Ministry of Interior.

-If you’re planning to travel outside of Khartoum despite FCO advice on all but essential travel, make sure you carry enough fuel for your journey or are confident you will be able to refuel en route, as there have been sporadic acute fuel shortages both within the Khartoum and across the country.
+If you’re planning to travel outside of Khartoum, make sure you carry enough fuel for your journey or are confident you will be able to refuel en route, as there have been sporadic acute fuel shortages both within the Khartoum and across the country.

 The security situation in Darfur is volatile and unstable.
 Banditry and lawlessness are widespread, and there are frequent violent confrontations between rebel and government forces, between tribes and over economic resources (land, gold), as well as continuing anti-government protests.
 There are tensions within camps for internally displaced people, which have sometimes resulted in violence and fatalities.
 Armed robbery and break-ins of guesthouses and other buildings have been reported.

-Humanitarian workers and UNAMID peacekeepers are possible targets of attack or for kidnap, and have been caught up in cross-fire and violent incidents.
+Humanitarian workers and UN/international staff are possible targets of attack or for kidnap, and have been caught up in cross-fire and violent incidents.
 A number of aid workers and peacekeepers have been killed in recent years.